cmencar/pyPRUF/docs/pandas.md

-# Fuzzy extension of Pandas Library
+# Fuzzy Extension of the Pandas Library

-Using the tools offered by pandas library we created a new library that manages fuzzy sets with old operators.

-In particular the goal of this library is to create a representation of
-+ Fuzzy sets
-+ Fuzzy series
+This project extends the capabilities of the **pandas** library to support fuzzy set operations.
+The objective is to provide tools for representing and working with:

-+ Fuzzy relation
+- Fuzzy Sets
+- Fuzzy Series *(planned)*
+- Fuzzy Relations *(planned)*

-Currently, only fuzzy sets are implemented but in the future iterations there will be more features.
+Currently, only fuzzy sets are implemented.
+Future iterations will introduce additional features and support for fuzzy series and relations.

 ---

-# FSet
+## `FSet` Fuzzy Set Representation

-The class used to represents fuzzy set is called FSet, it's an extension to the Pandas' Series class.
+The core class used to represent fuzzy sets is called `FSet`.
+It is a subclass of `pandas.Series`, adapted to behave according to fuzzy set theory.
-Using Series's data representation we created a container that will keep track of a fuzzy set's elements and their membership degree.

-Pandas' Series we can store elements by using an index and a value.
-Users can store multiple data with the same value and can store different kind of values.

-In the FSet class we limited the Series operators to replicate the behavior and the operators of fuzzy set.

-## Store fuzzy set using FSet
+By leveraging the structure of `Series`, `FSet` stores each fuzzy set element and its corresponding membership degree.

+In a standard `Series`, data is stored as `(index, value)` pairs.
+In our case:

+- **Index**: the element of the set
+- **Value**: the degree of membership μ(x), where μ: X → [0, 1]

+---

+## `FSet` Defining a Fuzzy Set

-To represent a fuzzy set we must create a function $\mu$:
+To define a fuzzy set, we use a membership function:

-$$\mu : X \rightarrow [0, 1] $$
+$$ \mu : X \rightarrow [0, 1]$$

-To do that, we store the function using the Series representation by having:
+This is stored as a collection of pairs:
 $$(x, \mu(x))$$
-as the element of our set.
-To do that we will store elements in the index and after that connect every ef them to a membership degree.

-To do that we impose some limitation on the indexes and the values:
-+ In an FSet the indexes are unique.
-This ensures the existence of unique elements inside the fuzzy set.
-+ Only float number between [0, 1] will be accepted as values

-To map other elements outside the current scope we can set a default value for every other element not currently defined in the fuzzy set.
+In `FSet`, this corresponds to storing `x` as the index and `μ(x)` as the associated value.

 ---

+## `FSet` Constraint

+To ensure consistency with fuzzy set theory, the following constraints are enforced:

+- **Unique indexes**: Each element in the index list in the fuzzy set must be unique.
+- **Valid values**: All values must be floating-point numbers in the interval [0, 1].

+These constraints ensure that the fuzzy set behaves as expected mathematically.

+---

+## `FSet` Default value

+For elements not explicitly defined in the fuzzy set, a **default membership value** can be specified.
+This allows the fuzzy set to implicitly define membership degrees for elements outside the current index.

+---

+## `FSet` Example: Concept of 'hot'

-For example, we want to store a fuzzy set that represent the concept of a hot thing:
+For example, suppose we want to define a fuzzy set that represents the concept of something being hot.
+In this case, we can define a fuzzy set that assigns a degree of "hotness" to different words using out FSet class:
 ```python
 temperature_f_set = FSet({
     "medium": 0.5,